Travel.State.Gov > International Travel > Learn About Your Destination > Croatia International Travel Information

-Climbing and Hiking: If you intend to hike or climb in the Croatian mountains, seek local guides’ expert advice.
-For emergencies, call 112 who will alert the Croatian Mountain Rescue Service for assistance.
+Climbing and Hiking: If you intend to hike or climb in the mountains, seek local guides’ expert advice.
+For emergencies, call 112.
 Rock climbers in Paklenica National Park should consult a local guide or contact Paklenica National Park prior to their visit.

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: There are no legal restrictions regarding same-sex sexual relations or the organization of LGBTI events in Croatia.
-Although lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals are afforded full rights in Croatia, same-sex couples may face legal challenges in the areas of adoption and next-of-kin determinations.
+LGBTQI+ Travelers: There are no legal restrictions regarding same-sex sexual relations or the organization of LGBTQI+ events in Croatia.
+Although LGBTQI+ individuals are afforded full rights in Croatia, same-sex couples may face legal challenges in the areas of adoption and next-of-kin determinations.
 In 2014, Croatia enacted the Law on Life Partnership of Same Sex Couples allowing for formal registration of same sex unions.
-The LGBTI community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBTI events.
-However, there have been incidents against LGBTI groups, notably during annual pride events, both in Zagreb and Split.
-Individual cases of attacks on members of the LGBTI community have also been reported.
+The LGBTQI+ community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBTQI+ events.
+However, there have been incidents against LGBTQI+ groups, notably during annual pride events, both in Zagreb and Split.
+Individual cases of attacks on members of the LGBTQI+ community have also been reported.

 Travelers With Disabilities or Who May Require Accessibility.
 Accessibility and accommodation in Croatia are different from those in the United States.
 Croatian law prohibits discrimination against persons with disabilities.
 It also mandates access to transportation, communication, and public buildings for persons with disabilities; however, there is a marked difference in new construction compared to old construction, where access can still be limited.
 Croatia’s geography is hilly and often steep, particularly along the coast, and it presents challenges to some persons with disabilities.
 Access to public transportation may not always be available.
 Outside urban areas, accessibility worsens significantly.

 Women Travelers: See our travel tips for Women Travelers.